Canhui/canhui.github.io/_pages/about.md

 For more info
 ------
-You may contact me via emails: chwang@hqu.edu.cn or canhuiwang@astri.org.
+You may reach me via emails: chwang@hqu.edu.cn or canhuiwang@astri.org.
 For more information, please find in [ORCID](https://orcid.org/0000-0001-7869-9083), [Google Scholar](https://scholar.google.com/citations?user=_pEPpkUAAAAJ), and [Web of Science ResearcherID](https://www.webofscience.com/wos/author/record/HLX-9012-2023).